FabianDabundo/InrealTools/README.md

 Batch Export
 - Emptys, Cameras and Lights get duplicated in the scene at the moment

-unwrap_BasicUVs is not impemented yet
+unwrap_BasicUVs is not yet implemented